Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Related Work

-Although the effectiveness of all these methods mentioned above has been proven, they only consider one-order temporal information or high-order structural information, and the performance can be further improved.
-To our knowledge, integrating both types of information is still an open problem, thus we propose the S2T method to solve it.
-In the following, we discuss S2T in detail how it maintains a balance between temporal and structural information.
+Although the methods mentioned above have demonstrated their effectiveness, they primarily consider either one-order temporal information or high-order structural neighborhood.
+However, there is room for further improvement.
+Integrating both types of information remains an open problem, prompting us to propose the S2T method as a solution.

+Moreover, we posit that the proposed S2T method introduces a novel perspective to address the current challenges in temporal graph learning.
+Acquiring higher-order structural information has traditionally proven challenging for temporal graph methods.
+For instance, approaches like HTNE, JODIE, and MNCI only account for first-order neighbors, while TREND is constrained by the neighborhood orders, resulting in substantial computational effort when mining higher-order neighbor information.
+Thus, we strive to strike a balance between these two aspects.

+To capture low-order neighbor structures such as second-order and third-order, the computational load remains manageable, allowing us to employ GNNs for information propagation.
+However, for higher-order structural neighborhood, the aforementioned approach becomes impractical.
+As a result, we introduce global variables to preserve such information to the greatest extent possible.

+By adopting this approach, we maximize the enhancement of structural information within the temporal graph model while keeping the training complexity reasonably low.
+This contribution forms the core of our research endeavor.